OxWearables/stepcount/docs/source/usage.rst

 ..................
 Adjusted estimates are provided that account for missing data.
 Missing values in the time-series are imputed with the mean of the same timepoint of other available days.
+For adjusted totals and daily statistics, 24h multiples are needed and will be imputed if necessary.
+Estimates will be NaN where data is still missing after imputation.

 Processing CSV files
 ..................